kdelemme/blogjs/README.md

 ## Run

-Go to the api folder and install the dependencies: `npm install bcrypt express mongoose zombie passport passport-local`
+Go to the api folder and install the dependencies: `npm install bcrypt express mongoose express-jwt jsonwebtoken`

 Edit api/blog.js and replace the value of Access-Control-Allow-Origin to match your server